YouCruit/billogram-v2-api-java-lib/README.md

 =============================

-The exact dependencies will in the future depend on which http-implementation you want to use, but for now, okhttp is the only one implented.
+The exact dependencies will in the future depend on which http-implementation you want to use, but for now, okhttp is the only one implemented.
 Implementing a new one is just a matter of implementing the two methods "sync" and "async" from AbstractHttpClient.